somhi/PCXT_DeMiSTify/sockit/README.md

 **Others:**

 * Button KEY4 is a reset button
+* Button KEY0 is OSD button

 ### OSD Controls

 * F12 show/hide OSD
 * Long F12 toggles VGA/RGB mode
 * The reset button KEY4 resets the controller (so re-initialises the SD card if it's been changed, reloads any autoboot ROM.)
 The OSD Reset menu item resets the core itself.
+* The user button KEY0 opens the OSD